-- It protects you from liability if a negligent or malicious act leads to injury to your tenant or one of their guests, or causes damage to neighboring units or common areas.
+- It protects you from liability if a negligent or malicious act leads to injury to your tenant or one of their guests or causes damage to neighbouring units or common areas.

 - It protects your rental income if – as a result of an insured peril – your unit is deemed unlivable and forced to be vacant for an extended amount of time for repairs.